swcarpentry/DEPRECATED-bc/gloss.md

 title: Glossary
 ---
 **<a name="absolute-error">absolute error</a>**:
-the absolute value of the difference between a mathematical value and its finite approximation in a computer.
+The absolute value of the difference between a mathematical value and its finite approximation in a computer.

 **<a name="absolute-path">absolute path</a>**: